 If you are looking to buy artichoke seed, you are in luck.
-The 'Garden of Eaden' seed shop now has artichoke seed in stock as part of its standard range.
-Just click on the links to be directed to the new and improved seed shop.
+The 'Seeds of Eaden' seed shop now has artichoke seed in stock as part of its standard range.

 Artichokes are at risk of becoming one of the gardeners worst kept secrets.
 Still considered to be a true gourmet food, artichokes once commanded such high prices that only kings and members of the aristocracy could afford to eat them.
 Today things are a little different with hundreds of varieties available - even to the passionate, amateur gardener - with many of them suitable for growing as an annual or perennial crop - even in the cooler northern European climates.
 If you are prepared to do a little research you can still buy a few of the old historic varieties such as 'Violetta di Chioggia', and 'Gros Vert de Laon'.

 The unavoidable fact, and so called ‘worst kept secret’, is that artichokes plants are just so easy to grow from seed.
 While they will not all grow genetically ‘true’ to the parent plants, because they are so easy to germinate it is just a matter of growing a few extra plants so that any rogue specimens that turn up can be removed later on without the worry of losing some of your future crop.